cybercat37794/cpp-programming-/README.md

 # cpp-programming-
-This repository is made for the basic of c programming lessons that I learned.
+This repository is made for the basic of c++ programming lessons that I learned.